Distribution: Very small patches of habitat in south-west Western Australia

 At Perth Zoo: Perth Zoo is part of a conservation research project which is helping to identify the causes behind the decline in Woylie numbers in the south-west of Western Australia and to rebuild their numbers in the wild.

-Woylies can be seen in the Nocturnal House.
+You can see Woylies in the Nocturnal House.

 Did you know?
 Although their tail looks like that of other kangaroo-like animals, a Woylie’s tail has one amazing difference.
 It can coil up like a possum’s tail to hold grasses and branches that the Woylie collects to make its nest.